Aashi2023/Capstone_Repository/README.md

 As a user, I want to be able to organize files in a directory by moving them to subdirectories based on their extensions so that I can easily locate and access my files.
 The function should display a progress bar and allow me to cancel the process if necessary.
 The function should only move files with extensions .txt, .csv, .xlsx, .doc, and .pdf to their respective subdirectories.

-Technical Challenges:
+Navigating and Overcoming Technical Challenges:

-The below technical challenges encountered during the development of the File Organizer project:
+Understanding regular expressions:

+The search function of the project uses regular expressions to find files that contain a specific text pattern.
+Regular expressions can be challenging to understand and require some practice to use effectively.

+Practice using regular expressions and utilize online resources such as regex101.com to test expressions.

 Custom exception handling:

-Creating a custom exception class and handling it correctly can be challenging, especially if the developer is not familiar with Python's exception handling mechanism.
+Creating a custom exception class and handling it correctly is challenging, especially for new developers.

+Coordinated with seniors and mentors to get their advice and by self study and information from internet created custom exception.

 Working with different file formats:

-The project requires creating and working with different file formats, including text files, CSV files, and Excel files.
-Each of these file formats has its own syntax and conventions, and the developer needs to be familiar with them.
+different file formats has its own syntax and conventions, and the developer needs to be familiar with them.

+Hands-on practice - Gained hands-on experience by working on small exercises that involve different file formats.
+Discussed challenges, shared knowledge, and learned from each other's experiences to broaden our understanding of file format handling.

 File searching:

 The search_files function needs to search for files in a directory and its subdirectories that match a specific text pattern.
 This can be challenging, especially if the directory contains a large number of files.

-Progress bar implementation:

-The file_organizer function displays a progress bar to show the user the progress of the file organizing process.
-Implementing a progress bar can be challenging, especially if the developer is not familiar with the concept.

-User input handling: The file_organizer function allows the user to cancel the process by pressing 'Cntrl C'.
-Handling user input correctly can be challenging, especially if the developer needs to handle multiple types of user input.

-Overcoming Technical Challenges:

-Custom exception handling:

-A custom exception class was created to handle the specific case of a directory already existing.
-This exception was then raised with an appropriate error message when the directory already exists.

-Working with different file formats:

-The project utilized existing Python libraries such as 'csv' and 'openpyxl' to create and manipulate CSV and Excel files respectively.
-In addition, Python's built-in file handling mechanisms were used to create and manipulate text files.

-File searching:

-The os module in Python was used to recursively search for files in a directory and its subdirectories that match the specified text pattern.

-Progress bar implementation:

-The 'tqdm'module was used to implement the progress bar, which allowed for easy and customizable implementation of the progress bar functionality.

-User input handling:

-Python's built-in 'input()' function was used to handle user input, and an if statement was used to check for the user input "E" and cancel the file organizing process if necessary.
+Begin by researching different techniques for efficient file searching.
+Utilize online resources such as tutorials, articles, and documentation related to file searching.
+Consult with more experienced developers or colleagues who have prior experience Reference books and whitepapers: